se-for-sci/se-for-sci.github.io/content/week01_intro/python_setup.md

 conda or mamba with conda-forge set as the default channel; you can do this yourself with the base tools, and pixi already defaults to conda-forge.

-Note that conda-forge has it's own compiler toolchain.
+Note that conda-forge has its own compiler toolchain.
 You generally should not be compiling code with conda-forge packages; if you have to, make sure you get the compiler toolchain from conda-forge as well.
 Wheels mostly work, but you lose the advantages of conda's shared libraries.
 If you are just using conda to